Lionel Blatter

 -

-The developed of a tool called MPI-V, which combines multi-party session types and verification conditions generation for verifying the absence of deadlocks, session fidelity and functional correcness of distributed C programs (using MPI) for any number of participant.
+The developed of a tool called MPI-V, which combines multi-party session types and verification conditions generation for verifying the absence of deadlocks, session fidelity and functional correctness of distributed C programs (using MPI) for any number of participant.

 -